NightscoutFoundation/xDrip/WatchGuide.md

 The watch XDrip Prefs app is used to set the xDrip+ wear app preferences.

 The following list the new preferences used in the standalone version.
-* XDrip BT Settings - provides the Wear Integration preferences listed above and the following:
+#### XDrip BT Settings

+  Provides the Wear Integration preferences listed above and the following:
-  - XDrip G5 Settings - similar to those provided by the xDrip+ app, such as **Scan for G5 Contantly**.
+  - XDrip G5 Settings

+    Similar to those provided by the xDrip+ app, such as **Scan for G5 Contantly**.
 As with the xDrip+ app, they should only be enabled if the watch has connectivity issues.
 For example, the Sony Smartwatch 3 (SW3) does not require any of these setting.
     - The one exception is the **Auth G5/Read**.
 This should be enabled if using the latest, Dexcom G5 transmitter firmware (released in November 2016, firmware 1.0.4.10, or newer than firmware 1.0.0.17).

-* XDrip Watchface Settings
+#### XDrip Watchface Settings
   - Show Status - Show Loop Status on the XDrip and XDrip(Large) watchfaces.
 This will display the HAPP status message containing Basal%, IOB, COB.
   - Opaque Card - Show notifications cards with opaque background.
 This will allow cards to be read more easily in ambient mode.
   - Small Font - Fontsize of small text in status and delta time fields on the XDrip and XDrip(Large) watchfaces.